Science Together 2024–2025

 Project: Dance for Meaningful Change

-The team are developing some standardised evaluation processes to help to assess the impact of regular dance participation on the social, emotional and physical wellbeing of young people.
-They will be piloting surveys and approaches with young people of all ages who are part of Body Politic dance programmes.
+The team developed some standardised evaluation processes to help to assess the impact of regular dance participation on the social, emotional and physical wellbeing of young people.
+They piloted surveys and approaches with young people of all ages who are part of Body Politic dance programmes and created an impact report to support future funding applications.

 What they do: Facilitate the integration of refugees, asylum seekers and vulnerable migrants in Oxfordshire by providing psychological, social and practical support to Increase confidence, enable independence and reduce isolation.